CUCyber/constitution/README.md

 Appointed positions may resign their position at any time by providing written notice of resignation to the officers.

-The president, with consent of a 2/3 majority of officers' approval, may appoint such positions as they deem necessary and proper for the functioning of the organization.
+The president, with consent of a 2/3 majority of officers' approval and barring the Lab Administrator, may appoint such positions as they deem necessary and proper for the functioning of the organization.
+The Lab Administrator must be appointed by the president with unanimous approval of the officers and advisors.
 Any member holding an appointed position may be relieved via graduation, resignation, or 2/3 majority of sitting Officers' approval.
 Once appointed, the member appointed must assent to their appointment prior to taking office.

+The list of appointed positions is to remain dynamic, and thus not defined in the constitution, with the following exceptions:

+- Lab Administrator

 Should an appointee cede their position, such is to remain vacant until another is appointed by the current officers.